 If you want to find a counsellor or psychotherapist at a time that’s convenient for you it’s good to think about your availability.
 Do you work full-time during the day on weekdays, so can only meet in the evenings or weekends?
 Do you work shifts?
 Is your work part-time, or are you self-employed, retired or unemployed with more flexibility?
 These are all important considerations to be clear about for yourself when first making contact with a therapist.
 Also, bear in mind therapists’ schedules can change, from one week to the next.

-Some therapists have more flexible schedules; I tend to allocate a particular time slot to a client and we stick with that, unless something significant changes.
-At the moment I work one and a half evenings a week, then mostly daytimes, including one early morning from 07.00.
+Some therapists have more flexible schedules; I tend to allocate a particular time slot to a client and we stick with that.
+I work weekday daytimes: five mornings from 07:00 and two afternoons up to 17:00.

 The cost of counselling and psychotherapy

 The cost of therapy can vary, depending on your location.
 What therapists charge is a personal matter, taking into consideration factors such as room hire and professional expenses like supervision.

 Can you afford to commit to full-cost weekly therapy?
 It’s good to be clear about this for yourself, and upfront with whoever you contact.
 If you can’t afford full-cost weekly therapy, it’s worth considering lower-cost therapy: some therapists allocate a certain amount of their time to working with lower-cost clients.
 It’s worth contacting a therapist to check what’s possible.

 If you’re on a low wage or unemployed, there are some free or very low cost services available, for example: